 Editor’s note: We had the opportunity to sit down with our very own Amanda Curreri, a Sell-Side Advisor on our Practice Sales team.
 Amanda has worked in or with dental offices her whole career.
 After a dental consulting client was given the cold shoulder by what she thought was a reputable transitions brokerage, she decided to take her client’s practice to market herself.
-After doubling the offer the other brokerage said they would get her client, she decided to shift her career into helping dentists shift out of practice ownership – with the money they need to do so!
+After doubling the offer that the other brokerage said they would get her client, she decided to shift her career into helping dentists shift out of practice ownership – with the money they need to do so!

 With both doc-to-doc sales and DSO sales in her experience, here are the most common misunderstandings Amanda says she hears weekly from dentists … and how she course corrects the conversation.